-"Ah, that, you're right," he nodded in approval.
+"Ah, that, you're right," he nods in approval.
 "The strings, then.
 And drum."

 "That's nice too."

-I uttered the word of defeat, "Fine…"
+I utter the word of defeat, "Fine…"

-"Eh," I yelped in surprise.
+"Eh," I yelp in surprise.
 "If it's just the melody and composition, I guess I can handle it."
 Actually I can sing too, and even do the arrangement as well, but I'm not going that far.
 Not in this place, ever.
 It's for the sake of my identity!